Ouija Shark (2020) Review With RiffTrax

 In Conclusion: Ouija Shark is a cinematic experience to be quickly forgotten.
 Shark enthusiasts will be sorely disappointed by the lackluster ghost shark, and exploitation fans won’t find much to enjoy either.
 The film might have some appeal for those who revel in nonsensical stories and wooden acting, but otherwise, it’s best to steer clear of this poorly executed mess.

-This needs to be an oil painting in grandma’s game room.
+This needs to be an oil painting in Grandma’s game room.

 Like the movie poster, the opening credits have nothing to do with the movie.